Stirchley, Birmingham: Cinemas and library

-Public houses
+Historic public houses

 The earliest pubs were the Cross Inn, that was relocated to build the GKN works and the Black Horse where Stirchley Baths was built.

 The Three Horseshoes public house existed in 1836 although it was rebuilt in the 1920s.
 It was also used as a meeting place to auction local plots of land.
 The Inn sold Davenports’ Celebrated and Noted Bottled Ales and Stouts.
 Davenports operated a ‘beer at home’ delivery service.
 In 2020 the pub was refurbished and opened under the new name of The Bournbrook Inn.
 It includes a bar, restaurant and 53 rooms and is operated by Westfield Leisure.

 The British Oak was a small beer house that was rebuilt in 1926.
 The new building was designed by Mr Brassington, who had designed the Barton Arms some twenty two years earlier.
 At the rear is a bowling green, gardens, and a children’s playground.

 The New Dogpool Hotel was previously on the opposite corner on Dogpool Lane where the Birmingham Municipal Bank was opened in 1928.
 It replaced the Ten Acres Tavern, a Holt’s pub, which stood at the junction of St Stephen’s Road and dates from 1923.
 It has changed names a number of times.

 Further along the Pershore Road is the Selly Park Tavern with its bowling green and skittle alley.
 Formerly the Pershore Road Inn and then the Selly Park Hotel, it was built on land owned by the brewer Sir John Holder whose initials appear on the centre gable.
 After 1920 Holders Brewery was acquired by Mitchells & Butlers.
 The Tavern has a separate skittle alley in what may have been the earlier inn’s outbuildings.
 It also has a bowling green.

 The Highbury marks the boundary with Moseley and King’s Heath Ward.
 The Lifford Curve suffered the same fate as the Breedon Bar being burnt beyond repair.
 The Hazelwell was built on the site of Hazelwell Hall.

 The Lifford Curve public house was located on Fordhouse Lane.
 The name of the pub was taken from the nearby curve in the Camp Hill line.The building was badly damaged by a fire in May 2010.